okuspocus/Team9EncodeDeAIBootcamp2025_week5-repository/README.md

 The project includes a smart contract that implements:

-1. **Zero-Knowledge Offensive Joke Penalties**: Using the Optimistic ML approach from the DeAI course
+1. **Zero-Knowledge Offensive Joke Penalties**: Using the Optimistic ML approach
 2. **Token Economics**: For joke evaluation and curation
 3. **Reputation System**: Tracking user behavior over time